heyted/hdhrepg2myth/README.md

-Note:  As of January 2022, the guide retreival method used by hdhrepg2myth has been reported to not be working.
-This issue will be reviewed.
+Note:  As of January 2022, older firmware versions are no longer compatible with hdhrepg2myth.
+Updgrade to firmware version 20210624 on an HDHomeRun Prime.

 # hdhrepg2myth